OpenDataforWeb3/Resources/docs/hackathon_data_faq.md

 Note - for those datasets hosted on the Ocean Protocol - you may want to use: https://faucet.polygon.technology

+For hackathon participants, you will also need to have shared with us your wallet ID via the Buidlbox site in order to be added to the whitelist.

+One more tip - there are various tutorials and experts available about how to make it easy to use IPFS and other data including on our Discord.
+Look at for example the Data Dex channel in which they are discussing using Github actions and Curl or wget.
+Example script here:  https://github.com/datonic/asteroids/blob/main/.github/workflows/ci.yml#L19-L24

 ## Grant Analysis

 For analysis of activity during the Beta round: